How To Apply For Academic Jobs In Linguistics

 6. Job Talks

-A department selects a “short list”, which is the list of people invited to come out and give job talks.
-During the job talk visit, you give the talk, give further interviews, and socialize so they can decide if they they wouldn’t mind having you around as a colleague.
+During a job talk visit, you give the talk, give further interviews, and socialize so they can decide if they they wouldn’t mind having you around as a colleague.

 Job visits vary in terms of whether the applicant has fun.
 If the people in the department are nice, and they take good care of you, the visit can be surprisingly pleasant.
 If they are schmucks and are not nice to you, well, at least that’s exceedingly informative.
 My impression is that nice is more common than not-nice.

 Once all the job talks have taken place, the department usually has a meeting to make the final decision.
-The winner is usually notified immediately.
-The losers are sometimes notified not immediately; or (occasionally, in the case of schmucky or ill-run departments), exceedingly late.
+Note that if you’re aware of the faculty meeting date, and don’t get an email right away, not all is lost: often the department’s choice must be approved by the Administration before they can contact you.
+The winner is usually notified fairly soon; the losers are sometimes told early on that they are second choice (or whatever).
+In the case of schmucky or ill-run departments, the losers are notified exceedingly late.
 You’re in your rights to ask.

 a.
-Make darn sure that the dissertation advising process is proceding optimally.
+When you are applying for academic jobs, it is essential to make sure that the dissertation advising process is proceeding optimally.
 This means visiting your committee members individually in appointments, and using these visits, in part, to educate them about the content of your thesis.
 If your committee members have suggestions for you, take these suggestions seriously — you can reject the suggestions, but if you want to do so, you should explain clearly why you are rejecting them.

 When advising is going well, and particularly when the dissertation is coming out well, the committee members will often feel feel personally vested in your project, a good result in many ways.

-Beyond the dissertation, it’s good to make sure your committee members have read your entire research oeuvre.
+Beyond the dissertation, it’s good to encourage your committee members to read your entire research oeuvre, so they can give a full and balanced view of your work.

 If, through poor planning on your part, you end up having a letter writer who has been out of the loop and has not read your stuff in a long time, at least you can ask them for letters long enough in advance to let them read through your work just before they write.